JonsPool/Poolvarme/README.md

 There are some additional features:

+- The script can either work with hourly or 15-minute prices.
+Choose the mode that matches the contract that you have with your supplier.
 - If price data can not be downloaded due to technical issues, the script provides an optional fallback mode to ensure that power is provided for the configured number of hours.
 - You can define a hard price limit (e.g. 10 cent/kWh) that must not be exceeded.
 If the price